 TPR was established to regulate work-based pensions.

-An employer must complete the Declaration of Compliance within five months of the staging date.
+An employer must complete the Declaration of Compliance within five months of the staging date (or from taking on their first employee).
 In essence the Declaration of Compliance process requires the employer to:

 Finally, an employer must keep records which will enable them to prove that they have complied with their duties.
 Keeping accurate records also makes good business sense because it can help an employer to: